Last updated on December 1, 2020 by Dan Nanni

-20. asql: a command-line tools which converts unstructured plain-text Apache web server logs into a structured SQLite database, so that system admins can query various web server statistics from the database.
+A command-line tool which converts unstructured plain-text Apache web server logs into a structured SQLite database, so that system admins can query various web server statistics from the database.

 Tools in this category tout comprehensive log monitoring features, such as log collection, system-wide monitoring, customizable monitoring targets, detailed reports, notifications, etc. Pretty much everything is packed into a single system.

-23. Nagios: an enterprise-class network and infrastructure monitoring system which comes with extensible monitoring and alerting capabilities.
-Nagios plugins (example here) can turn Nagios into a centralized log monitoring server, where you can view the status of custom log checks and get notified of any threshold breaches.
+An enterprise-class network and infrastructure monitoring system which comes with extensible monitoring and alerting capabilities.
+A wide range of Nagios plugins can turn Nagios into a centralized log monitoring server.
+For example, check_logfiles allows you to view the status of custom log checks and to get notified of any threshold breaches.

 In this post, I review popular Linux log management tools and monitoring software.
 This is by no means an exhaustive list, and can only grow with your input.
 If you have any good (or bad) experience with any existing log monitoring tool, share your experience.
 I'll be happy to incorporate your comments.